Updated on Jul 10, 2025 21:40 IST

-Joint Entrance Screening Test (JEST) needs to be given by candidates seeking admission in PhD or Integrated PhD programmes in science streams or disciplines such as – Physics/ Theoretical Computer Science/ Neuroscience/ Computational Biology.
+Joint Entrance Screening Test (JEST) is a great opportunity for those candidates who wish to seek admission in PhD or Integrated PhD programmes in science streams or disciplines such as Physics/ Theoretical Computer Science/ Neuroscience/ Computational Biology.

 Explore colleges based on JEST